Hurricane Harvey Facts, Damage and Costs

 Three Ways Global Warming Made Harvey Worse

 Climatologists agree that global warming contributed to Harvey’s impact.
-Studies found the amount of rainfall was between 15-38 percent higher because of global warming.
+Studies found the amount of rainfall was between 15 and 38 percent higher because of global warming.
 There are three reasons for that.
-First, the Gulf region air temperatures were 2 to 3 degrees Fahrenheit hotter than in the past.
+First, the Gulf region air temperatures were 2-3 degrees Fahrenheit hotter than in the past.
 That allowed the air to hold more moisture.

 Rising sea levels made flooding more likely near Gulf Coast cities.
 The sea levels around Houston were six inches higher than 20 years ago.
-That's because warmer temperatures melted the ice caps in Antarctica.
+Warmer temperatures melted the ice caps in Antarctica.
 They have been shrinking at 1.6 meters per year, compared to 3.8 centimeters annually before 1992.

 Third, global warming stalled weather patterns in the region.
 That allowed Harvey to hover over Houston instead of moving back out into the ocean.
 The convergence of all three effects allowed Harvey to drop feet of rain instead of inches.